Cirdans-Home/padelogarithm/README.md

-# Theoretical error estimates for computing the matrix logarithm by Pade-type approximants
+# Theoretical error estimates for computing the matrix logarithm by Padé-type approximants

 This is the companion repository to the paper
 - L. Aceto, F. Durastante.
 Theoretical error estimates for computing the matrix logarithm by Pade-type approximants.

-**Abstract** In this article we focus on the computation of the matrix logarithm by a Gauss-Legendre rule.
-This leads to a Padé-type approximant.
+**Abstract** In this article, we focus on the error that is committed when computing the matrix logarithm using the Gauss–Legendre quadrature rules.
+These formulas can be interpreted as Pade approximants of a suitable Gauss hypergeometric function.
-Results on Padé approximants to Gauss hypergeometric functions help in finding the corresponding results to the logarithm.
+Empirical observation tells us that the convergence of these quadratures becomes slow when the matrix is not close to the matrix identity, thus suggesting the usage of an inverse scaling and squaring approach for obtaining a matrix with this property.
+The novelty of this work is the introduction of error estimates that can be used to select *a priori* both the number of Legendre points needed to obtain a given accuracy and the number of inverse scaling and squaring to be performed.
+We include some numerical experiments to show the reliability of the estimates introduced.

 ## Obtain the code